 Second, the range of vehicles supported is simply impressive, from American, Asian, European, and Chinese manufacturers.

 This support isn’t ‘standard’ like what most manufacturers offer.
-Instead, it’s dynamic and offers updates as manufacturers upgrade their softwares and make changes.
+Instead, it’s dynamic and offers updates as manufacturers upgrade their software and make changes to their OE code.

 The exciting part?
 The support (via updates) ranges from Jaguar to Jetour (and every possible manufacturer you can think of, in between).